incsence/dormakaba-musicSchool/README.md

 For running, please download the full directory.

-Although running fine, this is considered to be work in progress for code security and code efficiancy reasons.
+Although running fine, this is considered to be work in progress for code security and code efficiency reasons.

 ## Requirements